kanagha/RSSFeedSubscriberDynamic/README.md

 This is one of the projects of RSSFeedsProject which enables clients to register for receiving latest feeds for various groups of urls at a preconfigured interval.

+Each channel is associated to a specific topic (Ex: News/Sports etc.,) containing a specific set of urls.

-Clients register websocket endpoints and latest feeds are published to the endpoint.
+Clients connect to a websocket endpoint "/getfeeds" and latest feeds are published to each of the users endpoints depending upon the channels which a user has configured.

 RSSFeedSubscriber
 ==================